SolaceDev/solace-dev-codelabs/markdown/opentelemetry-intro/opentelemetry-intro.md

 Negative
 : It's important to note that this CodeLab uses a pre-release version of the Solace PubSub+ Python connector.
 It has the latest features, but may also have some bugs.
-Please reach out to our [Solace Community](https://solace.community/) if you happen to find one.
+[Read more about the Python API.](https://solace.community/discussion/336/python-whos-in-for-a-real-treat).

 ## Use Case Overview 🚕